-Each student shall be required to directly apply massage therapy techniques to another individual, under the on-site supervision of a person licensed in NYS to practice massage therapy.
+Each student shall be required to directly apply massage therapy techniques to another individual, under the onsite supervision of a person licensed in NYS to practice massage therapy.
 The clinical experience will include table massage at NCCC's campus massage clinic, massage lab and at a variety of outreach locations.
-Outreach practice will be primarily nontable massage at local sites such as hospitals, nursing homes, hospice, athletic events, and health fairs.
-Students will learn the essential elements of record keeping including the use of intake forms, SOAP notes and communication. professional (Prerequisites: Successful completion of MAS 110, 111 and 210, and C grade or better in all core program courses)
+Outreach practice will be primarily non-table massage at local sites such as hospitals, nursing homes, hospice, athletic events, and health fairs.
+Students will learn the essential elements of record keeping including the use of intake forms, SOAP notes and professional communication.
+(Prerequisites: Successful completion of MAS 110, 111 and 210, and C grade or better in all core program courses)

-MAS 252 Massage Clinical II
+Massage Clinical II